bbepis/XUnity.AutoTranslator/README.md

    * No limitations.
  * [Sugoi Translator](https://github.com/Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint), currently requires external translator plugin.
    * No limitations.
 Remarkable quality.
  * [LingoCloudTranslate](https://anonym.to/?https://fanyi.caiyunapp.com/), based on the online LingoCloud translation service.
-Only support for translating from Chinese to Japanese or English.
+Translation is only supported in Chinese and two other languages: Japanese and English.
    * Not sure on quotas on this one.
  * CustomTranslate.
 Alternatively you can also specify any custom HTTP url that can be used as a translation endpoint (GET request).
 This must use the query parameters "from", "to" and "text" and return only a string with the result (try HTTP without SSL first, as unity-mono often has issues with SSL).
    * *NOTE: This is a developer-centric option.
 You cannot simply specify "CustomTranslate" and expect it to work with any arbitrary translation service you find online.
 See [FAQ](#frequently-asked-questions)*